ThatTanishqTak/CW2_Group10/README.md

 - **Open**: Opening price of Starbucks stock for the given day

 You can adjust the code to use different stock data or columns as needed.

----

-## License

-This project is open-source and available under the MIT License.
-Feel free to contribute and modify it according to your needs.